Roang-zero1/github-create-release-action/README.md

 ### Passing a tag to not rely on manual tag pushes

-If you want to create a tag automatically and create the release in the same workflow you can set CREATED_TAG to achieve this.
+If you want to create a tag automatically and create the release in the same workflow you can set `created_tag` to achieve this.
 This allows you to create a fully automated release in one workflow file (workaround because one workflow/action can not trigger another workflow/action).
 The example below uses `K-Phoen/semver-release-action` to create the tag whenever a pull request is closed, merged, and the head_ref starts with RC.
-After the tag is created it is passed to the create-release-action via the CREATED_TAG env variable using the output of the semver-release-action.
+After the tag is created it is passed to the create-release-action via the CREATED_TAG env variable using the output of the `semver-release-action`.

 ```yaml
 on: